 (b) Oversee development of a guide on hosting international events to assist host countries in applying relevant good practices as regards access to information and public participation;

-(c) Oversee development of guidance material explaining obligations related to article 3.7 tailored to each specific forum (dealing with e.g. chemicals; climate change; trade; health matters etc.) as to assist Parties, interested countries, stakeholders and relevant forums.
+(c) Oversee development of guidance material explaining obligations related to article 3.7 tailored to each specific forum (dealing with e.g. chemicals and waste; climate change; trade; health matters etc.) as to assist Parties, interested countries, stakeholders and relevant forums.

-(d) Subject to availability of resources, carry out a consultation process with Parties and other interested States, international forums within the scope of this decision, non-governmental organizations and other relevant actors, with regard to good practices and modalities contributing to ensuring balanced and equitable participation as defined in the Almaty Guidelines, para.
+(d) Carry out a consultation process with Parties and other interested States, international forums within the scope of this decision, non-governmental organizations and other relevant actors, with regard to good practices and modalities contributing to ensuring balanced and equitable participation as defined in the Almaty Guidelines, para.
 15, and mandate a consultant to examine the subject matter and the input received and to report on the findings to the Working Group of the Parties;

-(e) Subject to availability of resources, provide upon request expert assistance, including, as appropriate, commenting on draft documents and expert participation at meetings or events organized by international forums, training sessions, workshops, learning centres or other platforms, to:
+(e) Provide upon request expert assistance, including, as appropriate, commenting on draft documents and expert participation at meetings or events organized by international forums, training sessions, workshops, learning centres or other platforms, to:

 (i) Interested international forums seeking to make their processes more transparent and participatory;